- Microsoft Defender requires frequent platform, engine, and security intelligence updates to maintain effective protection.

 DefenderUpdateWinImage.ps1 tool for offline image updates

 Additionally, you need to open PowerShell with administrator privileges.
-A regular window won't work because the script requires them. elevated privileges to mount images, inject packages, and save changes.
-If you don't, you'll encounter access denied errors or failures when mounting the WIM.
+A regular window won't work because the script requires elevated privileges to mount images, inject packages, and save changes.
+Failure to do so will result in access denied errors or failures to mount the WIM.

 The basic syntax for applying an update to an image is something like this: